ttetrafon/practice/unreal engine/game.md

 - **_Running_**: The gameplay loop is running normally.
 - **_Paused_**: A game can be paused by using the `Set Game Paused` Blueprint.
 During the paused state the gameplay loop stops running.

-## (Player) Controller

-- The controller is attached on pawns and handles input.
-- An AI controller exists, which does the same for computer controlled pawns.